dylanbowman314/compmech-bowman-lu/README.md

 ### Exploratory Analysis

 - The `src` folder contains two scripts, `generate_paths_and_beliefs.py` and `experiment.py`.
 These scripts are meant to be run sequentially.
     - `generate_paths_and_beliefs/py`: For each set of parameters in `src/msp_cfg.yaml`, generate the optimal Bayesian belief states for every possible input sequence.
 The output tensor is cached in a `.pt` file in `src/cached_belief_store`. `src/cached_belief_store` comes pre-populated with the beliefs from our grid search so there isn't a need to run this script unless you're generating beliefs for new sets of parameters.
-    - `experiment.py`: For each set of parameters in `src/msp_cfg.yaml` and for each
+    - `experiment.py`: For each set of parameters in `src/msp_cfg.yaml` and for each of the pretrained models (Mess3(0.15, 0.6) and Mess3(0.05, 0.85)), we train a new probe and print out its $R^2$ and MSE scores.
+By default, this script will also produce reconstruction visualizations in `src/images` folder for each set of parameters.
+        - `--no-image` to disable reconstruction image.
+Image takes >1 min to generate, so this flag increases performance substantially for the probe training.
+        - `--device` to set the PyTorch device, which speeds up probe training substantially when set to a GPU.

 ### Evolutionary Algorithms

+- `evo_alg_demo.ipynb` runs evolutionary search over parameter sets using probe $R^2$ as a reward signal.